 Across most of their range, pregnant female polar bears excavate dens in snow and ice in early winter and give birth in those dens during midwinter, emerging in the spring when their cubs are approximately three months old.
-In some areas, notably the Beaufort and Chukchi

-Seas of the polar basin, many females den and give birth to their young on drifting pack ice (Amstrup 2003; Durner, Amstrup et al. 2006).
+In other areas of the range (e.g. Douthern Hudson Bay) polar bears are known to den on land in earth and peat dens (Derocher 2012).
+In some areas, notably the Beaufort and Chukchi Seas of the polar basin, many females den and give birth to their young on drifting pack ice (Amstrup 2003; Durner, Amstrup et al. 2006).